 Several years ago we wrote this article about latkes and have added updates every year.
 We hear from many of you each year and know you enjoy it but we would like to add some other recipes to spice up your Chanukah dinners.
 We’ll continue to add new items and hope you’ll share your favorite recipes with us, too.

-- The Today Show published “Not your bubbe’s Hanukkah Feast“ by Sarah Spigelman, taking a world tour with her recipes.
-The Jewish Journal rounded up some unusual variations, including a Romanian Noodle Latke, in their article From Savory to Sweet, Latkes for All.
+- The Jewish Journal rounded up some unusual variations, including a Romanian Noodle Latke, in their article From Savory to Sweet, Latkes for All.

-- Since we love our vegetables, we particularly liked the idea of spinach latkes from The Food Channel and plan to add them to our rotation.
-Another unusual vegetable variation is beet latkes stuffed with goat cheese from Chabad.
+- An unusual vegetable variation is beet latkes stuffed with goat cheese from Chabad.
 Prefer sweet potatoes?
 Try these Curried Sweet Potato Latkes from Epicurious.

 - If you want a vegan twist on your Chanukah meal, try Vegan Latkes from My Jewish Learning.